dsalathe/blog/src/data/posts/016-obsidian-tuto-02.md

 - Think: "What makes my system function smoothly?"

 > [!info] DATA Framework
 > The DATA Framework is my own idea, after testing multiple general-purpose structure.
 I am more than happy if you want to adopt it as well!
-I would however appreciate a brief mention if you also want to present it.
+I would appreciate a brief mention if you also want to present it.

 **Step-by-Step Folder Creation:**